 - Rewarding yourself after an allotted time of studying.
 Taking breaks and rewarding yourself with something fun in between studying can be extremely helpful.
 Sometimes we all just need to take a step back, give our eyes and mind a break and then return to a problem or project at a later time.

 - Getting a massage.
 Talk about a great stress-reliever!
 Stress often makes our muscles tense up.
 A professional massage therapist can help loosen those tightened muscles so you can relax.

 - Parents: This would be a great gift to your college student, a gift certificate for a massage!

-- Playing a round of ultimate frisbee, volleyball or basketball.
+- Playing sports.
+Consider playing a round of ultimate Frisbee, volleyball or basketball.